We appreciate your interest in a position at Dordt. Please contact us if you have additional questions or would like more information about any item.

 Dordt enrolls approximately 1,500 students from more than 35 states, 8 Canadian provinces, and 16 other countries; students' average distance from home is 400 miles.
 The average class size at Dordt is 22 students, with larger numbers in introductory and core courses (up to 50) and smaller numbers in specialized upper-level courses (10 to 15 students).
 We are a residential campus (about 85 percent of students live on campus) and boast a large number of co-curricular activities during the academic year.
 For more information about student life, click here.

 Salary and Benefits

 Our faculty handbook includes principles for decision-making, brief job descriptions, contract types and evaluation processes, and a number of academic policies and procedures.
-To review the handbook, click here.
+Review the handbook here.